lostboy529/the-game-of-chances/README.md

 I'm quite good in HTML and CSS, and currently i'm learning Javascript and C.

-Hi, I'm Ayush Daksh.
+Hi, I'm Ayush.
-I'm a 1st year undergraduate in IIT kharagpur.
+I am a 1st year undergraduate of IIT kharagpur.
 I'm working on this project "the-game-of-chances" as logic developer.
 Well, I have done coding in C/C++ and currently learning python.